Type · Collaboration

 3- 2

-Given a list of bus routes, where each route is a list of stops, find the minimum number of buses you must take to get from a source stop to a target stop.
-If it is not possible, return -1. - 3
+Given a list of bus routes, where each route is a list of stops, find the minimum number of buses you must take to travel from a source stop to a destination stop.
+Assume you can take any number of buses at a single stop. - 3

 System Design